Chakravyuha (2016 film): Plot

 Sadashivayya, who was a former gangster and present Karnataka State Law minister asks for an illegal quota in student admissions in Government Law College, but the principal refuses.
-In order to remove the principal, he instigates violence in the law college campus using his students in the college.
+In order to remove the principal, he instigates violence on the law college campus using his students in the college.
 One of the students manages to come out of the campus, but gets badly wounded.
 Before fainting, he reveals Sadashivayya's plan to a Civil Engineer named Lohith.
 Lohith, along with his compounder friend Sadhu, takes the student to the hospital and learns that he is suffering from blood loss.

-Lohith then takes Anjali, a college student where he makes her to donate blood, but the next day the student dies, and his grief-stricken mother screams in public.
-Lohith takes the incident seriously and kidnaps Omkaar, who is the paroled-brother of the Sadashivayya and the prepatators behind the violence in the college, where he locks him in an abandoned construction site.
-The next day, Omkaar tries to escape, but Lohith disguises himself where he thrashes Omkaar and locks him in another room.
-Sadashivayya tries to find Omkaar, but to no avail where he is arrested as he had given legal assurance for his brother's parole.
+Lohith then takes Anjali, a college student, and makes her donate blood, but the next day the student dies, and his grief-stricken mother screams in public.
+Lohith takes the incident seriously and kidnaps Omkaar, who is the paroled-brother of Sadashivayya and the prepatators behind the violence in the college, where he locks him in an abandoned construction site.
+The next day, Omkaar tries to escape, but Lohith disguises himself and thrashes Omkaar, locking him in another room.
+Sadashivayya tries to find Omkaar, but to no avail when he is arrested as he had given legal assurance for his brother's parole.

 Lohith then leaves Omkaar in the highway and Omkaar is taken to the hospital by his henchmen.
-When he learns of his brother's imprisonment, He swears vengeance on Lohith and decide to track Lohith secretly by pretending to be unstable.
-When the police learn about Omkaar's plan, they try to arrest him, but Omkar escapes and Omkaar stops a biker for lift, who is revealed to be Lohith.
+When he learns of his brother's imprisonment, he swears vengeance on Lohith and decide to track Lohith secretly by pretending to be unstable.
+When the police learn about Omkaar's plan, they try to arrest him, but Omkar escapes and stops a biker for lift, who is revealed to be Lohith.
 Lohith manages to subdue the police.
 Soon after, Omkaar escapes leaving Lohith.
 Omkaar then realizes that Lohith was the kidnapper.
-Later, Anjali, who is in love with Lohith teases him, to which Lohith angrily rejects Anjali.
+Later, Anjali, who is in love with Lohith, teases him, to which Lohith angrily rejects Anjali.

 Though devastated, Anjali selflessly calls Omkaar and tells him that she knows the kidnapper.
-At the hideout, Anjali shows him an article that he crashed in a bike accident.
-Omkaar knows Anjali was lying where he kidnaps her and brings her to the same building where Lohith had kept Omkaar for days.
+At the hideout, Anjali shows him an article that reveals he crashed in a bike accident.
+Omkaar knows Anjali was lying when he kidnaps her and brings her to the same building where Lohith had kept Omkaar for days.
 Meanwhile, ACP Raghu starts interrogating Sadashivayya.
 Just then, Sadashivayya tries to escape, but Raghu shoots him.
 Omkaar challenges Lohith to save the people who are beloved to him.

-Lohith then reaches his home when he deduce that Omkaar was about to kidnap his mother.
-Lohith thrashes the goons where he brings Omkaar to the same building to learn where Anjali is kept hostage.
+Lohith then reaches his home where he deduces that Omkaar was about to kidnap his mother.
+Lohith thrashes the goons while he brings Omkaar to the same building to learn where Anjali is kept hostage.
 Lohith manages to save Anjali.
-When he is taking her to the hospital, Omkaar tries to attack Lohith, but ACP Raghu shoots and kills Omkaar where he salutes Lohith and tells him to leave, Lohith leaves with Anjali and they reunite.
+While he is taking her to the hospital, Omkaar tries to attack Lohith, but ACP Raghu shoots and kills Omkaar.
+He salutes Lohith and tells him to leave; Lohith leaves with Anjali and they reunite.